vzat/comparing_images/docs/emmet/rotating_the_image.md

 ### Getting the Slope

 Next, we will use these points to calculate the slope between the matches for both images.
-We do this using the mathematic formula for calculating slope.
+We do this using the mathematic formula for calculating slope[2].

 ```python
 m1 = ((point1BY - point1AY) / (point1BX - point1AX))